danpaslawsky/sinatra_project/README.md

 # Welcome
 Welcome to the Vonderbook app!
 This is an easy to use CRUD, MVC app created using Sinatra and ActiveRecord to offer a fun and convenient platform to keep a list of your favorite books.

-Simply sign up for free, create and store your exciting list of books!
+Simply sign up for free, then create and store your exciting list of books!

 ## Installation of the project can be performed locally with the following steps:
 1. Navigate to the repo on GitHub at